AlexVCS/100-days-of-code/log.md

 **Thoughts** I'm going to build my foundational skills for frontend more so I can get to working with frameworks and other parts of frontend development more easily.

 **Link(s) to work**: N/A (for now)

+### Day 4: November 5th, 2020

+**Today's Progress**: I worked on my shopping list.
+Setting it up and learning about how others have approach shopping lists.
+On the React hamburger navigation, I found an animated hamburger package that looks great.
+For my portfolio project I am making it more responsive and spacing things out a bit better.

+**Thoughts** Each day I code and each day I learn a little more.
+Some days feel better than others but as long as I code each day I'm happy.

+**Link(s) to work**: N/A (for now)